Student Support Services

 - Photocopiers and microform reader/printers

-- Public Safety's primary objective is to provide a safe environment that enhances the learning environment and the College's educational mission.
-The department is responsible for providing security, responding to medical and fire emergencies and traffic accidents, enforcement of campus rules and regulations, and various other services.
+Public Safety’s primary objective is to provide a safe environment that enhances the learning environment and the College’s educational mission.
+The department is responsible for providing security, responding to emergencies and traffic accidents, enforcement of campus rules and regulations and various other services.
 Some of these services include:

 To reach Public Safety, call (402) 457-2222.

-Student groups, staff members, or organizations may not distribute written material on campus without prior approval of the campus dean.
+Student groups, staff members or organizations may not distribute written material on campus or on vehicles without prior approval of the campus dean.

 To enhance the student learning experience, MCC provides state-of-the-art equipment and up-to-date software at numerous locations throughout the College.
 A dedicated IBM iSeries lab is located at the Fort Omaha Campus, and networking labs are located at the Fort Omaha Campus and Sarpy Center.
-Visual Arts Technology and AutoCAD labs can be found at the Elkhorn Valley and Fort Omaha Campuses.
-Remote access is available to all students learning Linux, AIX and Oracle technologies.
+Visual Arts Technology and AutoCAD labs can be found at the Elkhorn Valley and Fort Omaha campuses.
+Remote access is available to all students learning Information Technology.
+Examples include Windows, Linux, AIX, security and database management technologies.

-All motor vehicles used by students and staff must be registered with the College.
+All motor vehicles used by students and staff should be registered with the College.
 Each campus has parking zones and traffic signs prominently displayed.
-A traffic rules and regulations guidebook is available from any Student Services office.
 There is no charge for parking permits at the College, but all rules and regulations must be observed.
-Parking permits are issued through any Student Services office.
+Parking permits are issued through Student Services.